What is reverse cycle air conditioning, and what are its advantages?

 Purifies the Air

 Other than heating and cooling, reverse cycle air conditioners can also help purify the air in your home.
 It can even help remove any dust or smoke in your house.
 Many models have built-in air purifying filters that help trap fine airborne particles.
 They also purify the air that it processes.
 Some models even have features that help rid your home of odours and can help absorb and kill airborne bacteria and viruses.
-This can be an important feature, especially if you have asthma, allergies, or any respiratory ailments.
-This advantage is important since it caters to the health of your family.
+This can be essential, especially if you have asthma, allergies, or any respiratory ailments.
+This advantage is essential since it caters to the health of your family.

 Green Choice